dannyadkins/anychat/DESIGN.md

 For fetching conversation list, I chose to do this on the server.
 The benefit is that it can be a lot of data and HTML, and the server can do this quickly and get a fast time-to-meaningful-paint for the user.
 The downside is that it's a heavier load on the server.
 Furthermore, it makes it easy to handle caching, especially with NextJS, as we can just cache the response on the server and explicitly revalidate it when a new conversation is created.

 For fetching chat history, I chose `SWR`.
 This allows the user to jump between chat windows without having to wait to see chat data, by storing the response data in the global SWR cache.

-### Pages

-### Components
+We can easily mutate the SWR cache when we receive new tokens.

+I'm exploring using `IndexedDB` to store the SWR cache, so that different browser windows can have synchronized data.
+It adds a bit of complexity.

+# Model inference

+Server for any model on huggingface, that streams back results.

+Nvidia's Triton Inference Server is the most production-grade product out there, but I wanted to try to implement from scratch.

+Still learning here on how to make responses as fast as possible.

+Implementing:

+- [ ] KV cache using HuggingFace's past_key_values and a Flask LRUCache
+- [ ]

 # Learnings after implementing